-The downside to the weight model in defining ultralight is that it isn’t very helpful since it does not consider all the factors that should be taken into account, such as individual needs and the specific trip.
+The downside to the weight model in defining ultralight is that it isn’t constructive since it does not consider all the factors that should be considered, such as individual needs and the specific trip.

 This makes the minimum amount of weight to take on a hike a poor marker for the philosophy itself, as it can highly depend on the individual.